Dance Dance Revolution World: Music

 Among the returning songs, DDR World reintroduced "No Tears Left to Cry" by Ariana Grande at launch, which was removed in online versions of previous releases and all versions of DDR A3.
 The song "Play Hard" by David Guetta featuring Ne-Yo and Akon was initially available, but it was removed in DDR World on July 2, 2024, about five years after it was introduced to the DDR series.
+"Happy" by Pharrell Williams was added to DDR World on March 26, 2026.
+This song was previously available in Dance Dance Revolution A to A20 Plus, and it was removed from A20 Plus on June 28, 2021, except for European DDR A machines with the A20 Plus upgrade kit.

+DDR World received nine new mainstream songs in 2026, added gradually over time.
+The songs consist of: